-Extremely garlic and spinach curry!
+Extremely garlicky, vegan easy spinach curry!

-I can't deny that this does seem a huge amount of garlic for a small amount of curry, but by the time the curry has simmered down, the garlic makes a sweet and creamy sauce with the spinach, so fear not!
+I can't deny that this does seem a huge amount of garlic for a small amount of spinach curry, but by the time the curry has simmered down, the garlic makes a sweet and creamy sauce with the spinach, so fear not!

 1tsp cumin seeds